 You don’t make memories when you’re stuck behind a desk all day.

 Pushing paper does nothing but make you get bored, lethargic, and unmotivated.
 Days blend into one and you look to the weekend (or retirement) for salvation.
 Then it’s back to the grind come Monday.

 Travel is the total opposite!
 It’s memorable from the very start.

-You’ll be exploring ancient ruins, camping under hammock tarps in the Amazon, deep-sea diving the Great Barrier Reef, and jumping head first out of airplanes.
+You’ll be exploring ancient ruins, camping under hammock tarps in the Amazon, riding bikes through Brazil, deep-sea diving the Great Barrier Reef, and jumping head first out of airplanes.

 Traveling writes the tales you tell your grandkids and reminisce about over a drink with friends.